 click red arrow

-When lovely young widow Imogen Mainwaring, is offered the “protection” of the irresistible rake Lord Ivo Rutherford, she violently rejects him and leaves town.
-Some months later, they meet in London, where Imogen has taken over her husband’s business affairs, reads the financial newspapers and is making money on the Stock Exchange.
+When lovely widow Imogen Mainwaring is offered the “protection” of the devastatingly attractive rake Lord Ivo Rutherford, she violently rejects him and leaves town.
+Some months later, they meet in London, where Imogen has taken over her husband’s business and is making money on the Stock Exchange.
 She tries to avoid him, but there’s just something about him…

-Told against the background of early 19th century England and the development of the railways, this is the story of a strong woman who is independent, financially acute and perfectly happy on her own.
+Told against the background of early nineteenth century England and the development of new technologies such as the railways, this is the story of a strong woman who is financially acute and perfectly happy on her own.
 Or so she thinks.
 But Ivo has other ideas and the outcome is a surprise, especially to Imogen.

-Set in 1830’s London, this historical Romance sizzles with the attraction between two very different people.
+Set in 1830’s London, this historical Romance sizzles with the attraction between two unlikely people.

 Dear Lady Imogen,

 I have a problem with my boyfriend.
 I think he may have found someone else.
 Whenever I come into the room and he’s talking on his phone, he quickly hangs up.
 If I ask him who he was talking to he says “no one”.
 What do you think I should do?

 I find myself perplexed by the details of your letter, though not by its sentiment.
 What, for example, is a boyfriend or a phone?
 And what exactly is hanging up ?
 A portrait of you, perhaps?
 My husband, Lord Ivo Rutherford has commissioned a portrait of me which will, I suppose, be hung in the formal salon in Sarisbury House.
 I must say, it will look very odd there, next to all the landscapes executed by dear Mr. Turner.
 In any case, I doubt he will do the hanging himself.
 A couple of the footmen will do the job.